 Discover the WIL subjects available to you as part of your degree.

-Community Volunteering offers students the chance to participate in a local or international volunteering experience.
-In this subject students will be contributing directly to local community by bringing creativity, skills and initiative to a range of projects run by not-for-profit organisations.
+Participate in a local or international volunteering experience with Community Volunteering.
+In this subject students contribute directly to local community by bringing creativity, skills and initiative to a range of projects run by not-for-profit organisations.